WPManageNinja/wpsocialninja-docs/guide/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja.md

 If you turn on the button you can see the post caption.
 However, turn it off if you don’t want to display the caption on your website.

+### **Trim Caption Words**

-### **Trim Caption WordsTrim Caption Words** allow you to control your caption size that will display along with the post.
+**Trim Caption Words** allow you to control your caption size that will display along with the post.

 ![Trim caption words Instagram settings](/guide/public/images/instagram-feed/instagram-set-up-social-feeds-wp-social-ninja/trim-caption-words-instagram-settings.png)

 _Trim Caption Words_

 Here, you can see that 15 words are displayed in your post.
-Click on the** plus** sign to increase the words.
-However, you can also decrease the word limits by clicking on the** minus** sign.
+Click on the **plus** sign to increase the words.
+However, you can also decrease the word limits by clicking on the **minus** sign.

 ### **Display Likes Count**